felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 ## Supported platforms

 Just for a fun comparison, I compiled a list of platforms supported by Analogue and by MiSTer.
-To guide your eye, I boldened the name of consoles I think might interest most retronauts.
+To guide your eye, I boldened and colored the name of consoles I think might interest most retronauts interested in gaming.

 {{< figure src="/img/supported-platforms-analogue-vs-mister.png" position="center">}}